-Anna joined the Department in 2000, having worked as a cultural heritage consultant and a conservation officer in the Queensland environment department.
-She has held a variety of positions in the department gaining extensive policy and program experience.
-Anna has worked on the development of the heritage amendments to the EPBC Act 1999, the Indigenous Protected Area (IPA) program and provided secretariat support to key departmental Indigenous advisory committees.
-Prior to her current role, Anna was involved in the development of the national Working on Country program and the development and management of the Northern Territory Working on Country program.
-She oversaw the implementation of the Australian and Northern Territory Governments' bilateral agreement, Healthy Country Healthy People.
-Anna has a Bachelor of Arts with Honours in History and Archaeology and a Masters Degree in Cultural Heritage Studies in Anthropology and Archaeology from James Cook University.
+Anna joined the Australian Government environment department in 2000, having worked as a cultural heritage consultant and a conservation officer in the Queensland environment department.
+She has held a variety of positions in the department, gaining extensive policy and program experience.
+Anna has worked on developing heritage amendments to national environment legislation, the Indigenous Protected Areas program and provided secretariat support to departmental Indigenous advisory committees.
+Before her current role with Parks Australia, Anna was involved in developing the national Working on Country program and overseeing the implementation of the Australian and Northern Territory governments' bilateral agreement - Healthy Country Healthy People.
+Anna has a Bachelor of Arts with Honours in History and Archaeology and a Masters degree in Cultural Heritage Studies in Anthropology and Archaeology from James Cook University.

 Assistant Secretary, Temperate Marine Conservation Branch

-Charlton has worked in the department since 2001.
-Before commencing his current role in October 2008, Charlton was responsible for management of aviation operations for the Australian Antarctic Division including the establishment of an air service between Australia and Antarctica.
-He has a strong background in program and risk management and has worked in Antarctica on several occasions.
+Charlton has responsibility for managing the 25 Commonwealth marine reserves delegated to the Marine Division.
+He is also responsible for identifying new reserves through the marine bioregional planning process, in the South-west and East marine regions.
+Before commencing his current role in October 2008, Charlton managed the aviation operations at the Australian Antarctic Division, including establishing an air service between Australia and Antarctica.
+He has a background in program and risk management and has worked in Antarctica on several occasions.

-Before joining the department Charlton spent ten years in a variety of logistics operations and management roles in the Army in Australia and overseas.
+Before joining the department Charlton spent 10 years in a variety of logistics operations and management roles in the army in Australia and overseas.